SoftwareAG/c8y-docs/content/data-broker/data-broker-application-bundle/data-subscriptions.md

 ### To delete a data connector {#to-delete-a-data-connector}

-Click the menu icon and then click **Delete** to stop data forwarding and delete the data connector.
+Click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> and then click **Delete** to stop data forwarding and delete the data connector.